dieudo/RestauAnalytics/README.md

 The restaurants are grouped, the time stamps are ranked, and new features are built using following values obtained by the restaurant during previous inspections.

-During Data cleaning, data transformations, data exploratory,  features engineering, data modeling, various data frames, and results are obtained and saved into csv files which could be found in this repository.
+During Data cleaning, data transformations, data exploratory,  features engineering, data modeling, various data frames, and results are obtained and saved into CSV files which could be found in this repository.

 ## Schema of the problem from the last value to the next value